AdobeDocs/campaign-standard.en/help/developing/using/uc-calling-resource-id-key.md

 1. The filter definition is now configured.
 You can publish the resource so that the filter is available.

-## Step 3: Call the resource based on its identification key
+## Step 3: Call the resource based on its identification key{#step-3-call-the-resource-based-on-its-identification-key}

 Once the identification key and its filter definition are configured, you can use them to call the resource, either from Campaign standard interface or REST APIs.